hudsonsza/punkapi-rails/README.md

 ## RubyCop

 RuboCop is a Ruby static code analyzer.
-Out of the box it will enforce many of the guidelines outlined in the community Ruby Style Guide./
+Out of the box it will enforce many of the guidelines outlined in the community Ruby Style Guide.